Customize Ink/Stitch

 Enabling Path Outlines & Direction

 Knowing path directions is important working with Ink/Stitch.
-Therefore we recommend to enable the checkboxes Show path direction on outlines and Show temporary outline for selected paths in Edit > Preferences > Tools > Node.
+It is recommended to enable the checkboxes Show path direction on outlines and Show temporary outline for selected paths in Edit > Preferences > Tools > Node.

 Make sure that also Show path outline is enabled in Tool Controls Bar as you can see in the image below.